LINQ-Based Feedback#

 60

-For a complete round trip latency that includes the input path of the specific module to the output path to a different module, use the interactive table below.
+For complete round-trip latency including the input and output signal paths of specific modules, use the interactive table below.

 Table 1: Interactive table to calculate input-output latencies.